Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Introduction

-Specifically, to the author’s knowledge, analytical criteria are available for modelling stably stratified flows, whereas corresponding criteria for unstable stratification remain scarce.
-In the stable regime, linear-stability analyses of stably stratified shear flows provide a clear physical measure of flow suppression, commonly formulated in terms of the flux Richardson number.
-This quantity, defined locally as the ratio of buoyant to shear production, attains a critical value of $\mathit{Ri}_f = 0.25$, beyond which stratification begins to stabilise the shear flow.
-Owing to this well-established threshold, $\mathit{Ri}_f$ has long served as a practical modelling reference \citep{gibson1978ground,durbin2011statistical}, guiding the selection of model constants in $k$--$\varepsilon$ closures \citep{burchard1995performance} and informing explicit algebraic closures for stable stratification \citep{lazeroms2013explicit}.
+Specifically, to the best of the author's knowledge, analytical criteria are available for modeling stably stratified flows, whereas corresponding criteria for unstable stratification remain scarce.
+In the stable regime, linear-stability analyses of stably stratified shear flows provide a clear physical measure of flow suppression, commonly expressed in terms of the flux Richardson number.
+This quantity, defined locally as the ratio of buoyant to shear production, reaches a critical value of $\mathit{Ri}_f \approx 0.25$, beyond which stratification begins to stabilize the shear flow.
+Owing to this established threshold, $\mathit{Ri}_f$ has long served as a practical modeling reference \citep{gibson1978ground,durbin2011statistical}, guiding the selection of model constants in $k$--$\varepsilon$ closures \citep{burchard1995performance} and informing explicit algebraic closures for stable stratification \citep{lazeroms2013explicit}.

-By contrast, in unstably stratified buoyant flows, an appropriate model should account for the rate at which potential energy associated with density variations is converted into the kinetic energy of thermal plumes---a mechanism fundamentally different from shear production.
-In homogeneous shear flow, the dynamics are primarily governed by the shear rate $S$, $k$, and $\varepsilon$, yielding the local similarity relation $\varepsilon/k \sim S$, which is widely accepted as a standard modelling benchmark \citep{pope2000turbulent,wilcox1998turbulence}.
-For buoyant effects, however, evidence for such purely local self-similarity is scarce.
-This scarcity is often cited as an indirect justification for omitting a buoyancy term from the scale-determining equation, as in \citet{markatos1984laminar}.
-Instead, similarity in buoyant flows is typically expressed through global power-law relations among the Nusselt ($\mathit{Nu}$), Rayleigh ($\mathit{Ra}$), and Prandtl ($\mathit{Pr}$) numbers---for example, the relation $\mathit{Nu} \sim \mathit{Ra}^{0.31}$ reported over $10^{6} \lesssim \mathit{Ra} \lesssim 10^{17}$ for $\mathit{Pr}\approx 0.7$ \citep{niemela2000turbulent}.
-Because these relations depend on global temperature differences and a domain-scale length, the assessment of buoyancy effects in two-equation closures is more appropriately undertaken through domain-integrated analyses than through purely local arguments.
+By contrast, in unstably stratified buoyant flows, an appropriate model should represent the rate at which potential energy associated with density variations is converted into the kinetic energy of thermal plumes---a mechanism fundamentally different from shear production.
+In homogeneous shear flow, the dynamics are primarily governed by the shear rate $S$, $k$, and $\varepsilon$, yielding the local similarity relation $\varepsilon/k \sim S$, which is widely accepted as a standard modeling benchmark \citep{pope2000turbulent,wilcox2006turbulence}.
+For buoyant effects, however, evidence of such purely local self-similarity remains scarce.
+This limitation is often cited as an indirect justification for omitting a buoyancy term from the scale-determining equation, as in \citet{markatos1984laminar}.